 the self shielded flux cored wire to meet the AWS E70T-4 designation, a designation

-that clearly spelled out that this weld wire would not have to meet even minimum
+that clearly spelled out that this weld wire was intended fo applications that would not have to meet even minimum

-recommend the E70T- 4 wire for structural weld loads subject to seismic activity?
+recommend the E70T- 4 wire ans similar products for structural weld loads that are subject to seismic activity?

-In contrast the world's most common MIG steel wire E70S-6 , (nobody sells more
+In contrast one of the world's most common MIG steel wires is a E70S-6 , (nobody sells more

 gas shielded wires for the seismic application are of the shelf common products

 that are easy to use and sold by many wire manufactures.
 In contrast to the E70T- 4